huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 The Museum of Failure

 All progress, not only technological progress, is built on learning from past failures and mistakes.
 The museum aims to stimulate productive discussion about failure and inspire us to take meaningful risks.

-In my experience, most people underestimate their full capability and overestimate their current delivery.

 ---